stacked-git/stacked-git.github.io/content/guides/tutorial.md

 When conflicts occur, there are two general options for how to respond:

-1. Undo the command caused the conflict(s).
+1. Undo the command that caused the conflict(s).
 2. Resolve the conflicts.

 ### Undo